McCloudS/subgen/README.md

 You MUST mount your media volumes in subgen the same way Plex sees them.
 For example, if Plex uses "/Share/media/TV:/tv" you must have that identical volume in subgen.

-`"${APPDATA}/subgen:/subgen"` is just for storage of the python script and the language model.
-This volume isn't necessary, just a nicety.
-If you map this volume, you will have to likely manually place subgen.py and update it yourself, so it is not recomended unless you are doing dev work.
+`"${APPDATA}/subgen/models:/subgen/models"` is just for storage of the language models.
+This isn't necessary, but you will have to redownload the models on any new image pulls if you don't use it.

 If you want to use a GPU, you need to map it accordingly.